Top Wine Trends For Fall, According To Leading Sommeliers

 You’ve Been Drinking Orange Wine Wrong

-02 23 The Bitter Truth About Orange Wine Hero Gettyimages 510241414 597635946 1920x1280
+02 23 The Bitter Truth About Orange Wine HERO GettyImages 510241414 597635946 1920x1280

 Georgia, with its 8,000 years of winemaking history, arguably has a better handle on the issue of service temperature for orange wines than other wine-drinking cultures.
 That’s because many of its wines, including its qvevris—wines fermented and aged below ground in traditional enormous clay vessels known as qvevri—come with recommended cellar and service temperatures written on the back label.
 That’s especially true for qvevri amber wines, the preferred Georgian term for “orange” wines.